Susan Zakin Does Not Regret…What She Regrets is Talking to an Unethical Pseudo-Journalist on Twitter

 Except for Samantha Bee — bless her — America is not fond of women who use hyperbole and satire to confront us with uncomfortable truths.
 Poet Anne Carson ends her book Glass, Irony and God with an abstruse essay called “The Gender of Sound” in which she writes about the Greek poet Alkaois, who described “an otherworldly echo” of women uttering “a particular kind of shriek, the ololyga…a ritual shout peculiar to females.”
 The shriek is uttered at climactic moments in ritual practice, such as when a victim’s throat is slashed — or in childbirth.

 I’m not big on shrieking.
 I don’t vote my gender.
 I’m a Bernie girl all the way, and I wasn’t a fan of Hillary Clinton until the Republican convention made me think of Kristallnacht and I Was With Her.
 But Carson makes a profound point.
 During the campaign, I often found Hillary Clinton’s speech too careful, too “managed.”
 But now I feel her pain.
 Americans are hungry for “truth” but is it truth they are after, or the appearance of truth?
+The intolerance for anything less than a perfectly crafted sound bite extends to men.
 I still find it astounding that Howard Dean’s shout of victory destroyed his chance at a presidential run.
 We’ll remember “the Scream” long after we have forgotten Dean’s name.

 You can’t handle the truth, I want to say.
 But it’s more complicated than that.
 We want the truth but many of us can no longer distinguish between truth and truth’s facsimile.
 Some of us prefer a lie dressed up with one shocking fact.
 Donald Trump says what people often think (“Meryl Streep is kinda overrated, isn’t she?”) but don’t have the guts to speak aloud.
 It’s so verboten in our over-managed political discourse that it’s almost a relief.